-Here are some tips I used in our preschool, and now use with my kids.
+Here are some tips for teaching kids to share that I used as a preschool, and now use with my kids.

 1. Modeling behavior is a BIG ONE!
 Share with your kids, or other adults.
 (And really let your kids know when it is hard to share.
 “I really want to eat this entire sandwich, but I can see you would really like a bite.
 I’ll share with you.”)

-2. It’s okay to not want to share.
+2. It’s okay to not want to share with other kids.
 When you have a playdate scheduled, spend some time preparing.
-Look around the room with your little one and decide which things should be put up for the play date. ”I know you have a special love for this car, would you like to put it up while your friends are here?
+Look around the room with your little one and decide which things should be put up for the play date.
+“I know you have a special love for this car, would you like to put it up while your friends are here?
 Or maybe you would be excited to see how John uses it!”

 3. Point out how it feels to be shared with…”That was so nice of Nancy to let you use the shovel, even though she was using it.
 How does that feel to you?
 I wonder how it would feel to be the one sharing!”